isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 3. Make sure you have several such traps and place them where the gnats are seen frequently in your room.
 4. Also you can fill a spray bottle with this solution and anytime you come across any [gnat](https://pestpolicy.com/best-gnat-repellent/) circling around you, spray it off with it.
 *Why does the *
-*Soap, Vinegar & Sugar Trap work?� *
+*Soap, Vinegar & Sugar Trap work? *
 *This trap is an easy and quick to clear out all gnats.
 The gnats will be attracted to fragrance smell of vinegar and sugar in the container.
 Once they come into contact with this solution, they wont escape due to the dish soap.*
 *Note, this solution is harmless to your environment and your indoor plants.*
 ### 3. Use of stale wine